SomeoneWeird/redux-audio/README.md

 ## Redux Store

 The reducer provided attaches a single object to the main store object via the `audio` property.
-This object is an instance of [immutable's](https://facebook.github.io/immutable-js/) `Map` class.
-Each `Audio` component's state is accessible by calling `state.audio.get('uniqueId')` where `uniqueId` corresponds to the `uniqueId` prop passed to the `Audio` component. `Audio` components' state objects are added when the component is mounted and removed when the component unmounts.
-Each `Audio` component's state is represented further by another `Map` object.
-This `Map` has the following keys:
+Each `Audio` component's state is accessible by doing `state.audio[uniqueId]` where `uniqueId` corresponds to the `uniqueId` prop passed to the `Audio` component. `Audio` components' state objects are added when the component is mounted and removed when the component unmounts.
+Each `Audio` component's state is represented further by another object.
+This has the following keys:

 ### command